joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 and the book *Seven Databases in Seven Weeks*, are both excellent references to learn more.
 See Recommended Reading, below.

-{title="Table 3.4: Strengths of different data modeling approaches"}
+{title="Table 3.4: Strengths of different data modeling approaches", width="wide"}
 | Modeling Approach | Strengths | Where to Use |
 |----------------------------------------------|
 | Relational model | Data integrity; complex ad hoc queries possible; minimal disk usage | Operational information systems where data is sensitive or critical |